Our Verdict

 Should You Buy the Mountain Hardwear Stretch Ozonic?

-The Stretch Ozonic is a versatile and comfortable shell with a stretchy construction that makes it great for activities requiring a higher level of mobility and freedom of movement.
+The Stretch Ozonic is a versatile and comfortable shell with a stretchy construction that makes it great for activities requiring higher mobility and freedom of movement.
 It's perfect for outdoor activities like hiking, backpacking, mountaineering, and ski touring.
-While we love this jacket for aerobic activities where weight and freedom of movement play a role, it isn't as tough or as good for truly extended periods standing around in heavy rain as some other jackets.
+While we love this jacket for aerobic activities where weight and freedom of movement play a role, it isn't as tough or good for extended periods standing around in heavy rain as some other jackets.
 For that reason, we prefer it for less stormy seasons and climates.

 What Other Rain Jackets Should You Consider?